-The bill amends the Michigan Vehicle Code, specifically section 722, to establish new maximum axle load limits for vehicles equipped with high-pressure pneumatic or balloon tires, based on the distance between axles.
-The new limits set the maximum axle load at 18,000 pounds for axles spaced 9 feet or more apart, 13,000 pounds for axles spaced between 3.5 and 9 feet, and 9,000 pounds for axles spaced less than 3.5 feet apart.
-It also introduces provisions for designated highways where heavier loading may be permitted under certain conditions, including a maximum tandem axle assembly load of 16,000 pounds if there is no other axle within 9 feet.
-Additionally, the bill outlines exceptions to seasonal weight restrictions for vehicles transporting agricultural commodities and public utility vehicles, allowing county road commissions to issue permits detailing routes and conditions for travel.
+The bill amends the Michigan Vehicle Code, specifically section 722, to establish new regulations regarding maximum axle loads for vehicles based on axle spacing.
+It sets the maximum axle load at 18,000 pounds for axles spaced 9 feet or more apart, 13,000 pounds for axles spaced between 3.5 and 9 feet, and 9,000 pounds for axles spaced less than 3.5 feet apart.
+The bill also introduces provisions for designated highways where heavier loading may be permitted, including a maximum tandem axle assembly load of 16,000 pounds per axle if there is no other axle within 9 feet.
+Additionally, it outlines exceptions to seasonal weight restrictions for vehicles transporting agricultural commodities and public utility vehicles, allowing county road commissions to issue permits detailing routes and conditions for travel.

 Statutes affected: House Introduced Bill: 257.722